-We are implementing EARTH EX sector exercises in the United Kingdom, allowing critical infrastructure players to improve their planning to black sky events by adopting systems thinking, cross-sectorial approaches.
-Two EARTH EX resilience exercises have been hosted in the UK (London, 28th February 2019 and Glasgow, 4th March 2019).
+We implemented EARTH EX sector exercises in the United Kingdom, allowing critical infrastructure players to improve their planning to black sky events by adopting systems thinking, cross-sectorial approaches.
+Two EARTH EX resilience exercises were hosted in the UK (London, 28th February 2019 and Glasgow, 4th March 2019).
 These exercises help corporate and government teams, and community leaders anywhere in the world to build interconnected resilience planning.

 What are the outputs?

-In a parallel project, the Resilience Shift is also exploring the resilience of the electric utilities sector in terms of incentives for resilience and the best practice within the sector.
+In a parallel project, The Resilience Shift has also explored the resilience of the electric utilities sector in terms of incentives for resilience and the best practice within the sector.
 It has captured this learning in one of a suite of resilience 'primers': Electric Utilities: an industry guide to enhancing resilience

 EARTH EX 2019 promotional video